teeladnoni/Morse_Codes/README.md

 Contributing
 Contributions are welcome!
 Please follow these steps:

-Fork the repository.
+.Fork the repository.
-Create a new branch for your feature or bug fix.
+.Create a new branch for your feature or bug fix.
-Make your changes and commit them with descriptive messages.
+.Make your changes and commit them with descriptive messages.
-Push your changes to your fork.
+.Push your changes to your fork.
-Submit a pull request to the main repository.
+.Submit a pull request to the main repository.

 ## License
 License